 23rd May 2007

-I'm also working on a small DragThing 5.8.1 update right now to fix a few problems in 5.8.
+I'm working on a small DragThing 5.8.1 update right now to fix a few problems in 5.8.
 Expect that next week.
 I'm hoping to sneak a few new features in too, and maybe a theme.

 In the meantime, I haven't printed any interesting statistics for a long while, so here you go: